timjogorman/RicherEventDescription/guidelines.md

 and coreference relations between them.

-The result of this annotation can be thought of as a timeline of events within a document -- with labels for when each event occurred and which are contained within another -- and a playbill of participants, so that every mention of an ongoing character, location etc. might be linked together into a continuous sense of an entity.
-The desired result, in this sense, is something which would result in a rich understanding of a document if combined with within-sentence understanding semantic roles, and is therefore focused upon the capture of relations not traditionally captured in semantic-role labelling tasks.
+The result of this annotation can be thought of as a timeline of events within a document – with labels for when each event occurred and which are contained within another – and a playbill of participants, so that every mention of an ongoing character, location, etc., might be linked together into a continuous sense of an entity.
+The desired result, in this sense, is something which would result in a rich understanding of a document if combined with within-sentence understanding semantic roles, and is therefore focused upon the capture of relations not traditionally captured in semantic-role labeling tasks.

 ### The Pipeline and General Intuitions of Annotation